About the National Nostalgic Pro Stock Association

 Open headers allowed.

-Only gasoline fuel is permitted.
+11. Fuel: Only gasoline fuel is permitted.
 Aftermarket fuel cells, electric fuel pumps and regulators allowed.
+Delete: No nitrous oxide.
+Add: E-85 is permitted.
 No nitrous oxide.

 12. Ignition: